How to use the Nitrax Math Keyboard

 If SmartScreen appears: “More info” → “Run anyway”

-Common for new lightweight utilities that aren’t code-signed yet.
+This is common with new lightweight utilities that are not code-signed yet.

 • 4